Preventive-Corrective Cyber-Defense: Attack-Induced Region Minimization and Cybersecurity Margin Maximization: A Corrective Cyber-Defense Strategy to Maximize Cybersecurity Margin

 where $\boldsymbol{c}$ is the generation cost vector.

-The system operators aim to maximize the cybersecurity margin and minimize the additional operation point, yielding the following linear programming problem (denoted as \textbf{P3}).
-This leads to a cyber-defense cost-benefit trade-off between the \textit{safest-but-expensive} operation point (i.e., Euclidean the Chebyshev center) and the \textit{cheapest-but-dangerous} operation point in Fig.~\ref{fig_Redis}.
+Similar to P1$'$, the system operators aim to optimize two conflicting objectives.
+One objective is to maximize the cybersecurity margin $B^G$.
+The other objective is to minimize the additional defense-induced operation point $C^G$.
+This yields the following bi-objective linear programming problem:

 ~~~~~~~~~~~~~~~~~~~~~~s.t.~\eqref{eq_powerbalance},~\eqref{eq_Genlimit},~\eqref{eq_AGb},~\eqref{eq_Ab},~\eqref{eq_AGbri},~\eqref{eq_dispatch_BG},~\eqref{eq_dispatch_CG}